 4. Not NSF Certified

-The article suggested that it could be a good “stopgap measure” for households concerned with removing lead from water.
-And after doing our own research, we're completely satisfied with the filtration capabilities for filtering our lake water.
+The article suggested it could be a good “stopgap measure” for households concerned with removing lead from water.
+And after doing our own research, we're delighted with the filtration capabilities for filtering our lake water.

 Berkey Water Filter Review: Buying Black Berkey Filters